Boethius: De topicis differentiis

 This is the basis for the idea that demonstration (or the construction of arguments) is dependent ultimately upon ideas or proofs that are known so well and are so fundamental to human understanding of logic that no other proofs come before it.
 They must hold true in and of themselves.
-According to Stump, "the role of maximal propositions in argumentation is to ensure the truth of a conclusion by ensuring the truth of its premises either directly or indirectly."These propositions would be used in constructing arguments through the Differentia, which is the second part of Boethius' theory.
+According to Stump, "the role of maximal propositions in argumentation is to ensure the truth of a conclusion by ensuring the truth of its premises either directly or indirectly."These propositions would be used in constructing arguments through the Differentia, which is the second part of Boethius's theory.
 This is "the genus of the intermediate in the argument."
 So maximal propositions allow room for an argument to be founded in some sense of logic while differentia are critical for the demonstration and construction of arguments.

-Boethius' definition of "differentiae" is that they are "the Topics of arguments ...
+Boethius's definition of "differentiae" is that they are "the Topics of arguments ...
 The Topics which are the Differentiae of [maximal] propositions are more universal than those propositions, just as rationality is more universal than man."
-This is the second part of Boethius' unique contribution to the field of rhetoric.
+This is the second part of Boethius's unique contribution to the field of rhetoric.
 Differentia operate under maximal propositions to "be of use in finding maximal propositions as well as intermediate terms," or the premises that follow maximal propositions.

 Though Boethius is drawing from Aristotle's Topics, Differentiae are not the same as Topics in some ways.
 Boethius arranges differentiae through statements, instead of generalized groups as Aristotle does.
 Stump articulates the difference.
 They are "expressed as words or phrases whose expansion into appropriate propositions is neither intended nor readily conceivable", unlike Aristotle's clearly defined four groups of Topics.
 Aristotle had hundreds of topics organized into those four groups, whereas Boethius has twenty-eight "Topics" that are "highly ordered among themselves."
 This distinction is necessary to understand Boethius as separate from past rhetorical theories.

 Maximal propositions and Differentiae belong not only to rhetoric, but also to dialectic.
 Boethius defines dialectic through an analysis of "thesis" and hypothetical propositions.
 He claims that "[t]here are two kinds of questions.
 One is that called, 'thesis' by the [Greek] dialecticians.
 This is the kind of question which asks about and discusses things stripped of relation to other circumstances; it is the sort of question dialecticians most frequently dispute about—for example, 'Is pleasure the greatest good?' [or] 'Should one marry?'."
 Dialectic has "dialectical topics" as well as "dialectical-rhetorical topics", all of which are still discussed in De Topicis Differentiis.
-Dialectic, especially in Book I, comprises a major component of Boethius' discussion on Topics.
+Dialectic, especially in Book I, comprises a major component of Boethius's discussion on Topics.